 To address this, we propose

-It has been noted in the literature [CITE] that permutation equivariant functions struggle to map between a self-symmetrical input space to a less self-symmetrical output space.
-To confirm this observation, we train two models to translate a ring molecular structure into a less-self symmetrical structure.
-The first model is an equivariant GNN (GraphTransformer) and the second is a non-equivariant GNN (MPNN, achieved by adding unique positional encodings to the input features of each node).
-We share the samples generated by the two models below and you can run the models yourself in this notebook.
+We train two models to translate between the two structures.
+The first model is an equivariant GNN (GraphTransformer) and the second is a non-equivariant GNN (achieved by adding unique positional encodings to the input features of each node and edge).
+Both models are trained with the same hyperparameters (i.e. same number of layers, hidden dimensions, etc.) We share the samples generated by the two models below and you can run the models yourself in this notebook.

 So how can we help the model break self-symmetries while maintaining equivariance?